Spaghetti Sauce

 Instructions

-- In a large dutch oven, add olive oil and heat over medium heat.
-Add onion, celery and carrot and cook until the onion is translucent and the vegetables have begun to soften, 7 to 9 minutes.
+- In a large Dutch oven, add the olive oil and heat over medium heat.
+Add the onion, celery, and carrot and cook until the onion is translucent and the vegetables have begun to soften, 7–9 minutes.

-- Add Italian seasoning, garlic, salt, pepper and red pepper flakes to taste.
-Cook until the garlic is fragrant, 1 to 2 minutes.
+- Add the Italian seasoning, garlic, salt, pepper, and red pepper flakes to taste.
+Cook until the garlic is fragrant, 1–2 minutes.

-- Add ground beef and cook, stirring occasionally to break up any large chunks of meat and until the meat has been cooked through and no pink remains, 3 to 5 minutes.
+- Add the ground beef and cook, stirring occasionally to break up any large chunks, until the meat is cooked through and no pink remains, 3–5 minutes.

-- Add tomato paste and cook for 2 to 3 minutes, then deglaze the pan with vegetable broth, stirring to scrape up any brown bits that have formed on the bottom of the pan.
+- Add the tomato paste and cook for 2–3 minutes, then deglaze the pan with vegetable broth, stirring to scrape up any brown bits that have formed on the bottom of the pan.
 Cook until the broth is reduced, about 2 minutes.

 Notes